 MalaMala is one of the few genuine black economic empowered eco-tourism businesses in South Africa and we are committed to the delivery of long-term, tangible benefits to our local Community.
 MalaMala operates in partnership with the N’wandlamhari Community – they are shareholders in the business and over half of MalaMala’s employees are community-based.

-The community derives significant income from multiple revenue streams, each applied to different aspects of its social and economic development:
+The Community derives significant income from MalaMala through multiple revenue streams, each applied to different aspects of the Community’s social and economic development:

-- Lease fees are distributed to community-based households by way of a “stipend”
+- lease fees are distributed to community-based households by way of a ‘stipend’, and

 - the Community Tourism Levy is applied to the education and training of community members in all fields of hospitality and eco-tourism.

 Education and training is one of the cornerstones of the MalaMala/Community partnership and the ‘Mintirho Community Development Trust’ was established specifically to support the education and training of the local community.
 The Trust was started in 2017 and is funded by the Community Tourism Levy paid by each guest staying at MalaMala.
 The Trust has been instrumental in providing education opportunities and improving learning facilities in the Community and projects include:

 The Trust has a comprehensive bursary programme to provide funding for community-based students to attend a wide range of academic and training institutions.
 These include hospitality and tourism academies, technical colleges, cooking schools and conservation academies, to name a few.
 The qualifications gained at these institutions are essential for community-based students looking to forge a career in eco-tourism.